 Naming the "things that are absent" is breaking the spell of the things that are; moreover, it is the ingression of a different order of things into the established one--"1e commencement d'un monde."

 For the expression of this other order, which is transcendence within the one world, the poetic language depends on the transcendent elements in ordinary language.
 However, the total mobilization of all media for the defense of the established reality has coordinated the means of expression to the point where communication of transcending contents becomes technically impossible.
 The spectre that has haunted the artistic consciousness since Mallarme-the impossibility of speaking a non-reified language, of communicating the negative-has ceased to be a spectre.
 It has materialized.

 The truly avant-garde works of literature communicate the break with communication.
 With Rimbaud, and then with dadaism and surrealism, literature rejects the very structure of discourse which, throughout the history of culture, has linked artistic and ordinary language.
 The propositional system (with the sentence as its unit of meaning) was the medium in which the two dimensions of reality could meet, communicate and be communicated.
 The most sublime poetry and the lowest prose shared this medium of expression.
-Then, modem poetry "detruisait les rapports du langage et ramenait le discours a des stations de mots."
+Then, modern poetry "detruisait les rapports du langage et ramenait le discours a des stations de mots."

 The word refuses the unifying, sensible rule of the sentence.
 It explodes the pre-established structure of meaning and, becoming an "absolute object" itself, designates an intolerable, self-defeating universe-a discontinuum.
 This subversion of the linguistic structure implies a subversion of the experience of nature:

 The traditional stuff of art (images, harmonies, colors) re-appears only as "quotes," residues of past meaning in a context of refusal.
 Thus, the surrealist paintings